pure-data/pure-data/doc/1.manual/pdmanual.md

 message which is usually a symbol.

 Each class comes with a fixed collection of messages it may be sent.
-For example, the "float" or "f" object takes "bang" and "float."
-These messages are sent to "float" objects (objects whose class is float) via the leftmost, hot inlet.
+For example, the `float` or `f` object takes "bang" and "float."
+These messages are sent to `float` objects (objects whose class is float) via the leftmost, hot inlet.
 (The right inlet is a separate, auxiliary object.)
-Objects of class "float" respond to the message "bang" by outputting their current value, that is, by sending a "float" message to their outlet.
+Objects of class `float` respond to the message "bang" by outputting their current value, that is, by sending a "float" message to their outlet.
 They respond to "float" messages by setting their value and then outputting it.